 County Clare is fortunate to have a wealth of vernacular structures, built for the most part during the last two centuries.

-Their appeal stems from their use of natural indigenous, materials e.g. limestone and sandstone masonry, Moher and Killaloe slate roofs and wooden windows, doors etc. These materials allow such buildings to assimilate easily into the natural landscape, minimising the affects of visual impact.
+Vernacular buildings appeal stems from their use of natural indigenous, materials e.g., limestone and sandstone masonry, cob – a mixture of clay and straw construction, Moher and Killaloe slate roofs and wooden windows, doors etc. These materials allow such buildings to assimilate easily into the natural landscape, minimising the effects of visual impact.

 Their basic simplicity and smaller scale also help to make them more attractive and sympathetic to their natural settings.